Anubhav8176/Ani-Weeb/README.md

 ---

-## 📖 About AniWeeb
+## 📖 About OtakuHub

-**AniWeeb** is a modern, feature-rich Android application crafted for anime enthusiasts who demand a clean, fast, and immersive experience.
+**OtakuHub** is a modern, feature-rich Android application crafted for anime enthusiasts who demand a clean, fast, and immersive experience.
 Built entirely with **Kotlin** and **Jetpack Compose**, it follows cutting-edge Android development practices to deliver a smooth, native app experience.

-Whether you're a seasoned otaku tracking hundreds of series or a newcomer just starting your anime journey — AniWeeb has you covered.
+Whether you're a seasoned otaku tracking hundreds of series or a newcomer just starting your anime journey — OtakuHub has you covered.

 ---